pymo/tecra-500-hdd-adapter/README.md

 | 3M | P50LE-050P1-SML-DA | SMT version | [P50LE series](https://multimedia.3m.com/mws/media/218453O/3mtm-050-in-low-profile-plug-050-strt-ra-smt-ts1148.pdf) |

 (BTW, the laptop side's connector seems to be KEL 8901-050-177S-A)

+I have provided the PCB design for both Through-hole and SMT versions in the `pcb/` folder.
+You can use the Gerber file to order PCBs from your selected PCB factory.
+Choose the version (Through-hole vs. SMT) based on the connector type you have bought.
+The SMT soldering would be more difficult by hand, a hotair station is recommended.
+The PCB is designed using LCEDA (an online PCB drawing tool), I'll pulicize the LCEDA project when it is stable.

+I've also included a 3d-printed HDD caddy design.
+The stl file is at the `3d_print/` folder.
+The 3d model is designed using Tinkercad.
+You can remix it [here](https://www.tinkercad.com/things/9fCpsQH187o-toshiba-tecra-510cdt-hdd-caddy) if you want.
+Print using PETG for better heat resistance, because HDD becomes hot when operating.

 ## Building tips